muritane/coordination-architecture/docs/00_core/load_bearing_stack.md

 Only execution persists.

 ### Horizons
 A horizon specifies the timescale over which viability is assessed.

 Topology + horizon determine:

 - where disturbance appears,
 - where it accumulates or dissipates,
-- where it becomes invisible.
+- where it becomes invisible,
+- which failures become dominant.

 Most systems operate across **multiple incompatible horizons**.
 Which horizon binds execution is itself a **closure decision**, explicit or implicit.

 ---

-## Regime 4 — Execution closure (compression for repetition)
+## Regime 4 — Execution closure
 As coordination pressure increases or margin shrinks, maintaining open interpretation becomes unsafe.

 **Closure** is the deliberate discarding of distinctions so that repeated execution remains viable.